-Research units: Full-time students must enroll in 12 units per semester if they are supported Page 12 through university employment or fellowships and 8 units if they are self-supported, including research, academic and seminar units.
-Courses that fulfill any of the program courserequirements may not be taken S/U. Once course requirements are completed, students can take additional classes as needed; generally full-time enrollment is fulfilled with research credit courses (PHYS 295).
+Research units: Full-time students must enroll in 12 units per semester, including research, academic and seminar units.
+Courses that fulfill any of the program course requirements may not be taken S/U. Once course requirements are completed, students can take additional classes as needed; generally full-time enrollment is fulfilled with research credit courses (PHYS 295).
 Per UC regulations students cannot enroll in more than 12 units of graduate level courses per semester.

 3. Special Requirements: There is no foreign language course requirement.
-One semester of teaching is required.
-As noted in the course requirements, students must take 4 semesters of Physics seminar, 1 unit of QSB294 Responsible Conduct of Research, and 1 unit of PHYS 251 Introduction to Graduate Research.
+All students will be required to TA for at least one semester as long as a suitable TA position is available.
+A student may petition to have TA or lecturership experience at other institutions satisfy this requirement.
+As noted in the course requirements, students must take 4 semesters of Physics seminar, 1 unit of QSB 294 Responsible Conduct of Research, and 1 unit of PHYS 251 Introduction to Graduate Research.

-All students in the group are required to pass a one-semester required review course PHYS 2020f undergraduate-level understanding of the fundamental concepts in the field.
+All students in the group are required to pass a one-semester required review course PHYS 202 of undergraduate-level understanding of the fundamental concepts in the field.
 This course is offered at the beginning of the fall semester every year, and all students are required to take it within their first year unless a petition for taking it at a specific time is approved by the Graduate Program Chair.
 The course will review three subjects in one course - Classical Mechanics, Quantum Mechanics and Electromagnetism.
 Each subject is reviewed independently.
 The grade is S/U with S equivalent to B+ or higher of the corresponding undergraduate courses.
-Students may opt out of the review course if (1) the student takes a written exam of the three subjects at the beginning of the review course and pass the exam with a grade equivalent to B+ or higher of the corresponding undergraduate course(s), or (2) the student takes the equivalent undergraduate course(s) at UC Merced and passes with B+ or higher.
+Students may opt out of the review course if (1) the student takes a written exam of the three subjects at the beginning of the review course and passes the exam with a grade equivalent to B+ or higher of the corresponding undergraduate course(s), or (2) the student takes the equivalent undergraduate course(s) at UC Merced and passes with B+ or higher.
 If a student chooses (2) for any subject, the final grade of the review course is based on the remaining subject(s) in the review course, and the student passes the requirement only if the student passes both the review course for the remaining subject(s) and the undergraduate course(s) within the first year.
 Option (2) is for students who have not taken a subject in undergraduate studies or have a gap in the training.
 A student must discuss with the instructor of PHYS 202 and the Graduate Program Chair before choosing option (2) and report the grade(s) of the undergraduate course(s) to the Graduate Program Chair and Graduate Coordinator after completion of the course(s).
 The scores and grades of the review course will not be communicated to others.
 Students who have not passed the required review course by the end of their first year may be subject to academic disqualification.
 The student who fails the review course may petition to stay in the Master's program.
 The funding of the Master's program is not guaranteed.